Protectionist Party: Return to government, 1905–1908

+Fusion

 Labour now under Andrew Fisher withdrew its support of the Deakin government on 13 November 1908 and formed a minority government.
 The Fisher government passed a large number of its legislation.
 A scandalised establishment, believing an anti-socialist alliance was necessary to counter Labor's growing electoral dominance, pressured Deakin and Anti-Socialist Party's new leader, Joseph Cook, to begin merger talks.
 The more liberal Protectionists opposed a merger.
 The party wound up splitting as a result.
 The main body, including Deakin and his supporters, merged with the Anti-Socialist Party in May 1909 to become the Commonwealth Liberal Party (CLP), popularly known as "the Fusion Party", with Deakin as leader and Cook as deputy leader.
 The more liberal Protectionists defected to Labour.
 Deakin and the new CLP now held a majority on the floor of the House of Representatives and the Fisher government fell in a vote on 27 May 1909.
 Fisher failed to persuade the Governor-General Lord Dudley to dissolve Parliament.

 The Deakin CLP government was in power for less than a year until the 1910 election, where Labour under Fisher formed Australia's first elected federal majority government, and the first elected Senate majority, winning 42 of the 75 seats in the House of Representatives to the Liberal's 31.
 Deakin retired from Parliament in April 1913 and Cook took over the Liberal leadership before the calling of the 1913 election.
 The Liberals under Cook won government in 1913 by a single seat, however, Labor retained a Senate majority.
 Cook called a double dissolution, the first time one would be called.
 When the Senate rejected a bill twice, Cook called the 1914 election.
 The election had been called before the declaration of war in August 1914, and the campaign was conducted with the caretaker government going onto a war footing.
 At the election, the Liberals were soundly defeated with another Labor majority in both houses.

+Legacy

 While the party itself disappeared into history, many of its key legislative initiatives, such as the White Australia policy and tariff protection for industry, were maintained by successive Australian governments for a large part of the 20th century.
 However, Labor could also take credit or be blamed (as the case may be) as many of the bills were passed during the Protectionist-Labour minority governments as part of Labour's agreement for supporting a Protectionist government.